libwebservices/libwebservices.github.io/about.md

 * [Jamstack.org](https://jamstack.org/): Sponsored by Netlify, a static-site CMS and CDN provider, this site's tools directory focuses on SSGs and CMS products.
 Also includes videos and learning materials.
 * [The New Dynamic](https://www.tnd.dev/): This directory looks at the wider ecosystem and includes critical SSG integrations such as e-commerce and comment handling tools.

 ## Popular Static Site Generators

 * [Jekyll](https://jekyllrb.com/): Written in Ruby, this is the godfather of the Jamstack movement.
 * [Gatsby](https://www.gatsbyjs.com/): React-based SSG written to support wide-range of site types.
 * [Hugo](https://gohugo.io/): Built for speed.
 Written in Go.
 * [11ty](https://www.11ty.dev/): Eleventy was created as a simpler Javascript-based alternative to Jekyll.
 Supports 11 templating languages.
+Not sure what the possom on a balloon signifies.
 * [Pelican](https://blog.getpelican.com/): written in Python.

 ## Popular Graphical Front Ends